pabloitu/nz_nshm2022_nonpoisson/README.md

-# nz_nshm2022_nonpoisson
+# NZ - NSHM2022.
+Non-Poisson Forecasts and Hazard - Results
-non-Poisson forecasts for the New Zealand 2022 National Seismic Hazard Model
+Non-Poisson forecasts and hazard input files for the New Zealand 2022 National Seismic Hazard Model